• Mail

 or by downloading the Okie811 mobile app.

-Whether you’re planting a tree or installing a sprinkler system, always remember to call 811 at least two full business days before you plan to dig to allow all utility line locations to be marked.
+Any home inspector will tell you, whether you’re planting a tree or installing a sprinkler system, always remember to call 811 at least two full business days before you plan to dig to allow all utility line locations to be marked.

 Whatever the time of year, be safe –